-- (a) Location of Office.
+(a) Location of Office.
 The Clerk's office shall be located at the courthouse at 450 E Street, Northwest, Washington, D.C.
+20442-0001

-20442-0001 - (b) Oath of Office.
-Before entering upon the execution of his office, the Clerk shall take the oath or affirmation prescribed in § 951 of Title 28, United States Code. - (c) Custodian of Records.
-The Clerk shall serve as custodian of the records of the Court and shall not permit any documents relative to a case to be taken from the courthouse except by order of a judge of the Court. - (d) Disposition of Procedural Matters.
+(b) Oath of Office.
+Before entering upon the execution of his office, the Clerk shall take the oath or affirmation prescribed in § 951 of Title 28, United States Code.

+(c) Custodian of Records.
+The Clerk shall serve as custodian of the records of the Court and shall not permit any documents relative to a case to be taken from the courthouse except by order of a judge of the Court.

+(d) Disposition of Procedural Matters.
 Notwithstanding the provisions of Rule 6, the Clerk, on behalf of the Court, may entertain and act on any motion seeking an enlargement of time not to exceed 30 days, leave to withdraw as counsel, or permission to file pleadings or other papers relative to a matter pending before the Court, provided such motion is not opposed and such action does not substantially affect the rights of the parties or the ultimate decision in the case.
-The order of the Clerk shall be deemed the order of the Court. - (e) Hours.
-The Clerk's office shall be open from 8:00 a.m. to 5:00 p.m. every day except Saturdays, Sundays, and legal holidays, or as otherwise ordered by the Court.
+The order of the Clerk shall be deemed the order of the Court.

+(e).
+Hours.
+The Clerk's office shall maintain regular operating hours every day except Saturdays, Sundays, and legal holidays, or as otherwise ordered by the Court.
 See Rule 36(a).
-The Court is always open for filing of pleadings and other papers.
-A pleading or other paper may be filed outside of normal operating hours of the Clerk's office by delivery to Court security personnel on duty in the front lobby of the courthouse.
-Pleadings will be deemed filed on the date and time delivered to Court security personnel.
-Court security personnel will notify the Clerk of the filing in accordance with procedures provided by the Clerk.
+A pleading or other paper may be filed at any time by delivery to Court security personnel on duty in the front lobby of the courthouse or by electronically filing in accordance with the "Guidelines for Electronic Filings of Pleadings" available on the Court's website.
+Pleadings will be deemed filed on the date and time delivered to Court security personnel or filed electronically.
+Court security personnel will notify the Clerk of the filing in accordance with procedures established by the Clerk.